Cinchoo/ChoETL/README.md

 ## Install

-To install Cinchoo ETL, run the following command in the Package Manager Console
+To install Cinchoo ETL (.NET Framework), run the following command in the Package Manager Console

     PM> Install-Package ChoETL

+To install Cinchoo ETL (.NET Standard), run the following command in the Package Manager Console

+    PM> Install-Package ChoETL.NETStandard

 Add namespace to the program